photovoltex/tauri-leptos-template/README.md

 # Tauri + Leptos

+> Replace all "tauri-leptos-template" with your app name before continuing.

 This template should help get you started developing with Tauri and Leptos.

-Replace all "tauri-leptos-template" with your app name before continuing.
+This template uses some opt-in features which intents to improve the overall developing experience.
+For example:
+- `per-package-target` cargo-feature (used by the root project)
+  - allows to configure a project so that cargo already knows how to compile it
+    > otherwise a whole project build wouldn't be possible without errors (due to different target between ui and app)

 ## Setup